MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-4-Qubit.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Intent and product brand in a unique string of 43-59 chars including spaces | Microsoft Docs
+title: The qubit | Microsoft Docs
-description: 115-145 characters including spaces.
-Edit the intro para describing article intent to fit here.
-This abstract displays in the search result.
+description: The qubit
 services: service-name-with-dashes-AZURE-ONLY
 keywords: Don’t add or edit keywords without consulting your SEO champ.
 author: QuantumWriter